Canon M50 vs Leica D-LUX 5

 |11.||Canon M5||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 |13.||Fujifilm X10||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |15.||Leica V-LUX 3||Y||stereo / -||-||-||mini||2.0||-||-||-|

 |16.||Leica X1||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the M50 has a microphone port, which is missing on the D-LUX 5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the D-LUX 5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX 5 was succeeded by the Leica D-LUX 6.
+Both the M50 and the D-LUX 5 have been discontinued, but can regularly be found used on eBay.
+The D-LUX 5 was replaced by the Leica D-LUX 6, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M50 and the Leica D-LUX 5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.